trickytank/rwarrior/README.md

 ## Play

 Play levels in sequential order.
+Levels implemented so far are from 1 to 3.

 To play the first level, first read the level readme.